webrecorder/pywb/README.rst

 -----------------------------

 In addition to the standard Wayback Machine, pywb tool suite includes a number of useful command-line and web server tools.
-The tools should be available to run after running ``python setup.py install``:
+The tools should be available to use after installing with ``pip install pywb``:

 * ``live-rewrite-server`` -- a demo live rewriting web server which accepts requests using wayback machine url format at ``/rewrite/`` path, eg, ``/rewrite/http://example.com/`` and applies the same url rewriting rules as are used for archived content.
   This is useful for checking how live content will appear when archived before actually creating any archive files, or for recording data.